Menu

 For us at Matter, there were a few things we needed to be able to do.
 The ability to green screen means shooting down the long side of the room to give us enough room.
 Our boss Ben also holds regular training sessions for SEO Training, Google Ads Training and Webmaster Training for newly built WordPress websites clients, so we needed the ability to have a whiteboard and projection (which we put on a table that can be wheeled into place – easy!)

-It’s really important to carefully consider what you’ll be using your studio for, and come up with a layout that optimises the space for your needs.
+It’s really important to carefully consider what you’ll be using your studio for, and come up with a layout that optimizes the space for your needs.

 Noah never had to deal with this!